opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

  - technical-post
 meta_keywords: "multimodal search, opensearch, semantic search, vector search, image search"
 meta_description: "Learn how to build a multimodal search engine in OpenSearch using the ML inference ingest and search request processors to search across text and images."
 excerpt: "Go beyond keyword search and learn how to build a multimodal search engine in OpenSearch.
-This post will show you how to implement it in OpenSearch using the ML inference ingest and search request processors."
+This post will show you how to implement one in OpenSearch using the ML inference ingest and search request processors."
 has_science_table: true
 ---